pcanilho/vcluster-argocd-exporter/README.md

 </p>

 If you are using [vcluster](https://www.vcluster.com/) and [ArgoCD](https://argoproj.github.io/argo-cd/), stop reading and jump to [installing](#installing)!
 Why?
-You have probably noticed that ArgoCD does not detect vcluster-spawned clusters out-of-the-box requiring painful manual/automated ad-hoc registration.
+You have probably noticed that ArgoCD does not detect vcluster-spawned clusters out-of-the-box requiring somewhat painful manual/automated ad-hoc registration.
 I have got you covered.
-This exporter bridges this gap and allows vCluster clusters to be automatically registered in ArgoCD!
+This exporter bridges the gap and allows vCluster clusters to be automatically registered in ArgoCD!

 ---